Mushymato/TrinketTinker/README.md

 - `Open Tinker Inventory Key`: Press this key to open the inventory of your equipped trinket(s).
 - `Tinker Inventory Next Key`: While a Tinker Inventory is open and multiple trinkets with inventory are equipped, press this to go to the next inventory.
 - `Tinker Inventory Prev Key`: While a Tinker Inventory is open and multiple trinkets with inventory are equipped, press this to go to the previous inventory.

+These settings are global across all trinkets created using this framework, but have no effect on other trinkets (base game, added via other C# mods).

+- `Hide During Events`: Trinket companions appear in events by default, the user can hide all by unchecking this.
+- `Draw Debug Mode`: Enable a draw debug mode that higlights the bounds of the companion and show their current frame number.

 ## Translations